America mourns as victims of Uvalde school massacre named

 The back-to-back tragedies serve as sobering reminders of the frequency and brutality of an American epidemic of mass gun violence.

-Hours after the attack, families were still awaiting word on their children.

-Outside the town civic centre, where families were told to await news about their loved ones, the silence was broken repeatedly by screams and wailing.
+Families waited hours for word on their children.
+At the town civic centre where some gathered, the silence was broken repeatedly by screams and wailing.

 Many of the wounded were rushed to Uvalde Memorial Hospital, where staff members in scrubs and devastated victims’ relatives could be seen weeping as they walked out of the complex.